We are now accepting applications for our 2022 scholarships. APPLY NOW

 The bulk of financial support for the Scholarship Fund comes from a Silent Auction held during the Round Table’s annual Holiday Party.

-IMPORTANT: Your application requires the submission of at least one letter of recommendation and we strongly urge you to ask for the letter immediately in order to allow plenty of time for it to be written.
+IMPORTANT: For the 2022 cycle, applications will be due by 11:59 pm on March 11, 2022.
+Your application requires the submission of at least one letter of recommendation and we strongly urge you to ask for the letter immediately in order to allow plenty of time for it to be written.
 We cannot accept an application that does not include a recommendation letter.

 1. Be on a degree course in a communications-related field and currently attending a four-year college or university in the nine-county San Francisco Bay Area or a college/university within 100 miles of Downtown San Francisco.